Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Methods

 under the hypothesis that the statistical model is well-specified.
-To do so, we let $\theta_n$ be the mean of $\QBayes$\footnote{The posterior mean $\theta_n$ could be replaced with any estimator of $\theta$ that is consistent when the model is well-specified.
-In the special case where $\theta_n$ is replaced by a sample from $\QBayes$, our approach is similar to a \emph{posterior predictive check} with $D$ as the test statistic \citep{rubin1984bayesianly,gelman1996posterior}.} and then repeatedly compute $D(\{(x_i,\tilde{y}_i)\}_{i=1}^n)$ based on synthetic datasets where $\tilde{y}_i$ is simulated from $P_{\theta_n}(\cdot | x_i)$.
-The actual value $D(\{(x_i,y_i)\}_{i=1}^n)$ can be compared to the null distribution so-obtained.
-While one could formally report a $p$-value and investigate the asymptotic consistency of such a test \citep[e.g. by extending][to the case where data are conditionally independent]{key2021composite}, we limit scope and simply view \eqref{eq: MMD} as a diagnostic in the present work.
-A systematic empirical investigation of this approach is contained in \Cref{sec: empirical}.
+To do so, we let $\theta_n$ be any strongly consistent estimator of $\theta_\star$ (for the experiments we report, we take $\theta_n$ to be the mean of $\QBayes$), and use a parametric bootstrap; i.e. repeatedly compute $\mathcal{T}(\{(x_i,\tilde{y}_i)\}_{i=1}^n)$ based on synthetic datasets where $\tilde{y}_i$ is simulated from $P_{\theta_n}(\cdot | x_i)$.
+The actual value of the test statistic \eqref{eq: MMD} can then be compared to the bootstrap null distribution so-obtained.
+The asymptotic correctness of this parametric bootstrap null is confirmed theoretically in \Cref{subsec: bootstrap} and empirically in \Cref{sec: empirical}.

+\begin{remark}[Comparison to posterior predictive checks] A \emph{posterior predictive check} compares the real dataset to synthetic datasets generated from $\PBayes$ \citep{rubin1984bayesianly,gelman1996posterior}.
+Unlike our approach, no assumption that data are (conditionally) independent is needed to conduct a posterior predictive check.
+The approach can also be extended to a formal hypothesis test, using the parametric bootstrap to construct an empirical null in an analogous manner to that which we have described.
+However, upon failing a posterior predictive check, one may be left with limited guidance on how to build a more suitable model; at best we might hope to compare the posterior predictive performance of models from a given candidate set \citep{moran2023posterior}.
+In contrast, if the statistical model is deemed to be misspecified, we immediately have the option of adopting $\PPC$ instead of $\PBayes$ as a viable predictive model (cf. \Cref{sec: discuss}). \end{remark}

+\begin{remark}[Comparison to testing with mixtures] An approach to selecting among a collection of models $\mathfrak{M}_i$, proposed in \citet{kamary2014testing}, is to first fit a mixture $\sum_i w_i \mathfrak{M}_i$ and then consider the largest learned mixture weights $w_i$ as the basis for selecting a best model.
+Though the authors focused on the setting where the true model is contained within the candidate model set, in the setting where all models are misspecified, it could occur that a non-trivial mixture is learned.
+This is similar in spirit to our approach if each $\mathfrak{M}_i$ represents an instance of the same original statistical model; however, fitting a mixture model is associated with substantial statistical and computational difficulties (cf. \Cref{rem: mixture}), which our approach is able to avoid. \end{remark}